 The College Consortium is a statewide network of college staff and other professionals that works collectively to prevent violence and respond to the needs of victim-survivors on Maryland campuses.

 The Maryland Women of Color Network actively works toward breaking down barriers to service delivery and influencing meaningful change at all levels for women of color by providing workshops, participating in community activities, and researching the best practices that support women of color who are survivors of sexual crimes.

 Click here for a list of Rape Crisis and Recovery Centers in Maryland.

 It is with support from organizations that MCASA is making great strides toward eliminating sexual violence in Maryland.
-Whether you are interested in supporting direct services to survivors of sexual assault, statewide prevention campaigns such as our Speak up.
-Speak out. college campaign or training for professionals, MCASA can tailor a sponsorship to meet your organization’s needs.
+Whether you are interested in supporting direct services to survivors of sexual assault, statewide prevention campaigns, or training for professionals, MCASA can tailor a sponsorship to meet your organization’s needs.